 II.
 Time Frame

 At the end of each semester, the Financial Aid Office staff will determine the aggregate number of hours the student has attempted.
 The student must not exceed 150% of the required program hours to graduate from any one degree program.
 Once a student has attempted 90 hours, he/she is ineligible to receive consideration for Universal Access Scholarship after that semester.
-He/She may appeal to have Universal Access reinstated by providing supporting documentation.
-Students are allowed only two opportunities to change their major.
+The student may appeal to have the Universal Access Scholarship reinstated by providing supporting documentation.

 III.
 Developmental Classes

-Following the first semester in which the standards of academic progress are not met, except time frame, the student will be placed on probation.
-Probation may be waived on a case by case basis due to special circumstances as determined by the Satisfactory Academic Progress Taskforce.
-The student who fails to meet the standards of academic progress during the semester of attendance while on probation will be placed on suspension and denied further funding.
-Automatic suspension will be placed on students who totally withdraw during a semester or receive 0.00 GPA or receive NC’s in all developmental classes.
-Students who are suspended may become eligible again, by bringing themselves into compliance with the requirements at their own expense.
+Following the first semester in which the standards of academic progress are not met, except time frame, the student will be placed on a Warning status.
+A student who fails to meet the Galveston College Financial Aid Standards of Academic Progress during the semester of attendance while on a Warning status will be placed on suspension and denied further funding.
+Automatic suspension will be placed on students who totally withdraw during a semester, receive 0.00 GPA, or receive NCs in all developmental classes.
+Students who are suspended may become eligible again by bringing themselves into compliance with the requirements at their own expense.

-- The Universal Access scholarship program makes use of limited private dollars to ensure that all have access to higher education regardless of ability to pay.
+The Universal Access Scholarship program makes use of limited private dollars to ensure that all have access to higher education regardless of ability to pay.
 The recipient is charged with adhering to the rules and restrictions of the program.
-If students lose their Universal Access scholarship because of failure to meet the requirements stated above they may appeal their status to the Satisfactory Academic Progress Taskforce.
-The appeals taskforce may consider appeals only if current endowment funds are available.
-Those who fail to meet the general and enrollment requirements of the program shall have no right of appeal.
-The appeals taskforce is restricted to considering only appeals for reinstatement based upon the student’s failure to meet the requirements listed above.
+If students lose their Universal Access Scholarship because of failure to meet the requirements stated above they may appeal their status to the Director of the Galveston College Foundation.
+The Director may consider appeals only if current endowment funds are available.
+All appeals must be sent to the Director in writing by the student in a timely manner for her consideration.
+A timely manner is at the discretion of the Director.
+The Director is restricted to appeals for eligibility based upon the student’s failure to meet the requirements listed above.
 All decisions are final.
-A student may be allowed by the appeals taskforce to continue on a probationary status.
+A student may be allowed by the Director to continue on a probationary status.

-The Galveston College Foundation Board of Directors approved these guidelines on July 17, 2008 and reserves the right to change them.
-Rationale editorial change made on August 13, 2008.
+The Galveston College Foundation Board of Directors approved these guidelines on January 15, 2015 and reserves the right to change them.